diffblue/gitlab/.gitlab/issue_templates/Service Ping reporting and monitoring.md

 ## Prerequisites

-1. Make sure the SSH key is added to the local SSH agent.
+1. Make sure the SSH key is added to the local SSH agent: `ssh-add`.
-   `ssh-add`

 ## Triggering